Modesto Junior College

 LD with no cards:It might not be a rule, but I think it is abusive and bad for LD debate.
 I might even vote on theory that articulates that.

 Speaker Points:Other than a couple off the wall occurrences my range tends to fall in the 26-30 range.
-If you do the things in my “General Approach to Judging” section, your speaks will be higher.
+If you do the things in my General Approach to Judging section, your speaks will be higher.

-Topicality: Hey Aff…be topical.
-T and other proceedural debates are awesome if you can break free of the boring generic T debates we seem to hear in every round.
-I'm cool with the “test of the aff” approach but please be smart.
-I’ll vote on T, just make sure you have all the components.
+Topicality:AFF, make an effort to be topical.
+I'm not super amused by squirrely cases.
+Ill vote on T in all its varieties.
+Just make sure you have all the components.
 I prefer articulated abuse, but will vote on potential abuse if you don't answer it well.
 I'm unlikely to vote on an RVI.
 In general I enjoy a good procedural debate but also love rounds were we get to talk about the issues.
 That said if you are going for a procedural argument...you should probably really go for it in the end or move on to your other arguments.